MojtabaTajik/FunnyKeylogger/README.md

 	- Run "Set-ExecutionPolicy Unrestricted"
 	- Run the script by right click on it and select "Run with PowerShell" or command line

-This is code born from a few minutes of my free times and will be improved in the future.
+This code born from a few minutes of my free times and will be improved in the future.